fiksn/gossiper/README.md

 All without sending a single probe packet to the target.

+The tool is completely stateless, everything it needs is queried through `QueryShortChannelIds` and cached later one.

 ## Fingerprinting Lightning implementations

 While developing this I have found a simple way to fingerprint lightnig node implementations.